eclipse-thingweb/playground/README.md

 ## Script based Assertion Tester

-111 out of 122 assertions of the TD specification can be tested with this tool.
+212 out of 239 assertions of the TD specification can be tested with this tool.

-**WARNING:** There are some issues with parent assertion results.
-Even though the children are all `pass` the parent shows `not-impl`

 This tool checks which assertions are satisfied by a given Thing Description(s).
 The assertions are modeled as JSON Schema.
 This means that there are only JSON Schema testable assertions are checked.
 'AssertionTester/Assertions' has these assertions.
 To use it from the root directory of the repository: